upanshu1310/ast1080-H1-analysis-tool/README.md

 	run gui with the following command in anaconda/miniconda terminal.
 	4. python GUI.py
 	# you need not run step 1, 2 and 3 again.
-Only run step 3 in anaconda/miniconda terminal to run GUI.
+Only run step 4 in anaconda/miniconda terminal to run GUI.

 B) Linux/Mac

 	# run following commands (without serial numbers) in anaconda/miniconda terminal.

-	1. cd to check_and_install_packages.sh file.
+	1. cd to linux_mac_install_packages.sh file.
-	2. sudo chmod +x check_and_install_packages.sh
+	2. sudo chmod +x linux_mac_install_packages.sh
  	3. (For linux) if required, blacklist rtl2832 driver.
 Details can be found at (https://sdr-enthusiasts.gitbook.io/ads-b/setting-up-rtl-sdrs/blacklist-kernel-modules).
 	4. python ./GUI.py

 	# you need not run step 1, 2 and 3 again.
-Only run step 3 in anaconda/miniconda terminal to run GUI.
+Only run step 4 in anaconda/miniconda terminal to run GUI.